OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |:--:|
 |Figure 24: Experimental Design|

-The experimental design in a table format allows for `MSstatsTMT` compatible export.
+The experimental design in table format allows for `MSstatsTMT` compatible export.
 The design is represented by two tables.
-The first one <a href="#table-4">4</a> represents the overall structure of the experiment in terms of samples, fractions, labels, and fraction groups.
-The second one <a href="#table-5">5</a> adds to the first by specifying specific conditions, biological replicates as well as mixtures and labels for each channel.
+The first one <a href="#table-4">4</a> represents the overall structure of the experiment in terms of samples, fractions, labels and fraction groups.
+The second one <a href="#table-5">5</a> adds to the first by specifying specific conditions, biological replicates as well as mixtures and label for each channel.
 For additional information about the experimental design please see <a href="#table-3">Table 3</a>.

 <div class="table" id="table-4">